THE CONCLUDING CHAPTER OF CRAWFORD

 "She was beautiful, talented, irascible, ruthless, vulnerable, and a true Hollywood legend.
 Now, Charlotte Chandler gives us a revealing and often surprising portrait of Joan Crawford, much of it in her own words."

-Author Charlotte Chandler attempts to whitewash Joan's entire life to the degree that the book is laughable.
-The research efforts of this book are enormously lazy, and Chandler adds nothing new to the already published material on Joan.
-It's most likely that Chandler obtained much of her material for this book from Bob Thomas' 1978 biography.
-The only new information offered within the book is the erroneous claim that Christina began writing "Mommie Dearest" prior to Joan's death, and that Joan knew and told Chandler.
+The only new information offered within the book is the erroneous claim that Joan told Chandler that Christina began writing "Mommie Dearest" prior to Joan's death.
 This is my main issue with this book.
 Chandler is outright lying.
 I base this assertion on factual evidence to the contrary.
 For instance, Charlotte Chandler was, by no means, a close confidant to Joan.
 I believe Chandler interviewed Joan only once in the mid to late 1960s for an article (which was never published).
 Chandler actually recalls this ONE meeting with Joan in her 1984 autobiography, "The Ultimate Seduction."
 However, by 2008, Chandler claimed she met with Joan several times throughout the late 1970s.
 I reject this claim by Chandler.
 This is primarily because Chandler's name is not located in either of Joan's voluminous telephone directories.
 One of which was written in long-hand by Joan, and was frequently updated by her until 1977.
-If Chandler was a "close friend" to Joan, then her name would have been in this telephone directory, which lists every person Joan was in contact with at the time.
+If Chandler was a "close friend" to Joan, her name would have been in this telephone directory, which lists every person Joan was in contact with at the time.
 Secondly, Chandler claims she was introduced to Joan by publicist John Springer, and that each time she met with Joan (from 1974-1977), Springer was present.
 I have found documentation that Joan had no further interactions with John Springer after September 1974, when he announced Joan as the hostess for his book's publication party without her consent.

 "Joan Crawford: Her Life In Letters" by Michelle Vogel, 2005 (Published by Wasteland Press) (217 pages)